web-platform-dx/web-features/docs/publishing.md

 These are the steps to publish a regular release on NPM and as a GitHub release:

 1. Determine if it should be a major, minor, or patch release.
-The "[major version required](https://github.com/web-platform-dx/web-features/pulls?q=is%3Apr+is%3Amerged+label%3A%22major+version+required%22+sort%3Aupdated-desc)" and "[minor version required](https://github.com/web-platform-dx/web-features/pulls?q=is%3Apr+is%3Amerged+label%3A%22minor+version+required%22+sort%3Aupdated-desc)" labels should be used to support this decision.
+The "[major version required][major-version]" and "[minor version required][minor-version]" labels should be used to support this decision.
 1. Update `packages/web-features/package.json` and `packages/web-features/package-lock.json` in a PR and get review.
 1. Merge the PR and draft a new release at https://github.com/web-platform-dx/web-features/releases/new.
 1. Fill in the tag name `vX.Y.Z` manually as both the tag and release title.